 Average time to visit

 Hong Kong has a tropical climate and can be visited year round.
 October to April are the driest months although December to February are cooler.
 May to September is hot, humid with the most rainfall during these months.

-Call us on to start planning your holiday to Four Seasons Hotel Hong Kong or take a look at our itineraries to Hong Kong
+To start planning your holiday to Four Seasons Hotel Hong Kong

 The Four Seasons Hong Kong is a luxurious, contemporary and stylish hotel in the heart of Hong Kong's financial district on Hong Kong island, offering phenomenal views across Victoria Harbour.
 From here you can explore both Hong Kong Island and Kowloon.

 One of Hong Kong Island’s newest hotels, the luxury Four Seasons is well located in the Central area just a few minutes walk from great bars and restaurants and the famous Star Ferry terminal.

 The guest rooms reflect signature Four Seasons comfort and luxury with wall-to-wall windows offering captivating vistas of the city, Victoria Harbour, Kowloon and the Peak.
 The contemporary rooms' décor includes wood and silk panelled walls whilst guests desiring a more traditional Chinese experience can choose from rooms featuring authentic brocades and sculpted furnishings.